ysu3/cs225Final/README.md

 First, at line 112, I added a new exception type named EXP_ERROR.
 Then at line 283-306, expressions that functions should return has been checked.
 Finally, EXP_ERROR has been added to every functions.

-However, before the due time I realized that the requirement of final project is writing a new function and adding exceptions for it then testing it.
-Thus, I am changing the code and started write new functions.